bpm-crafters/process-engine-adapters-camunda-7/docs/quickstart-c7-embedded.md

+---
-## Camunda Platform 7 running as embedded engine
+title: Camunda Platform 7 as embedded engine
+---

 If you start with a Camunda Platform 7, operated in an embedded engine mode, by for example using the Camunda Spring Boot Starter, the following configuration is applicable for you.